Interlacing Diffusions: Two-level construction

-\end{prop} We also record here the probabilistic consequences of the proposition above.
-The intertwining relation (\ref{firstdynkinintertwining}), being an instance of Dynkin's criterion (see for example Exercise 1.17 Chapter 3 of \cite{RevuzYor}), implies that the evolution of $Y$ is Markovian with respect to the joint filtration of $X$ and $Y$ i.e. of the process $Z$ and we take this as the definition of $Y$ being autonomous.
-Moreover, $Y$ is distributed as $n$ $\hat{L}$-diffusions killed when they collide or when they hit $l$ or $r$.
-In summary, the $Y$ components form an \textit{autonomous} \textit{diffusion} process.
+\end{prop} The fact that $Y$ is distributed as $n$ independent $\hat{L}$-diffusions killed when they collide or when they hit $l$ or $r$ is already implicit in the statement of Proposition \ref{dynamics1}.
+However, it is also the probabilistic consequence of the proposition above.
+Namely, the intertwining relation (\ref{firstdynkinintertwining}), being an instance of Dynkin's criterion (see for example Exercise 1.17 Chapter 3 of \cite{RevuzYor}), implies that the evolution of $Y$ is Markovian with respect to the joint filtration of $X$ and $Y$ i.e. of the process $Z$ and we take this as the definition of $Y$ being autonomous.
+Moreover, $Y$ is evolving according to $\hat{P}_t^n$.
+Thus, the $Y$ components form an \textit{autonomous} \textit{diffusion} process.
 Finally, by taking $f\equiv 1$ above we get that the finite lifetime of $Z$ exactly corresponds to the killing time of $Y$, which we denote by $T^{n,n+1}$.

-Similarly, we define the kernel $q_t^{n,n}((x,y),(x',y'))dx'dy'$ on $W^{n,n}(I^\circ)$ as follows, \begin{defn} For $(x,y),(x',y')\in W^{n,n}(I^\circ)$ define $q_t^{n,n}((x,y),(x',y'))$ by,
+Similarly, we define the kernel $q_t^{n,n}((x,y),(x',y'))dx'dy'$ on $W^{n,n}(I^\circ)$ as follows: \begin{defn} For $(x,y),(x',y')\in W^{n,n}(I^\circ)$ define $q_t^{n,n}((x,y),(x',y'))$ by,

 \end{defn} We note that as before $q_t^{n,n}$ can in fact be written out explicitly,

 where,

 \begin{rmk} Comparing with the $q_t^{n,n+1}$ formulae everything is the same except for the indicator function being $\textbf{1}(j> i)$ instead of $\textbf{1}(j \ge i)$. \end{rmk}